 It takes about 40 minutes to reach the famous car ferry that transports you across the Daintree River before you are swallowed up by the world’s oldest rainforest.
-Once you’re immersed in the flora and fauna that has evolved in the Daintree Rainforest for over 60 million years, get adventurous with tours including river snorkelling, exotic fruit-tasting, and hiking or simply make your own way through the majestic rainforest on one of the free walking trails.
+Once you’re immersed in the flora and fauna that has evolved in the Daintree Rainforest for over 60 million years, get adventurous with tours including river snorkelling, reef adventures, and hiking or simply make your own way through the majestic rainforest on one of the free walking trails.

 Must Do: Enjoy a taste of the tropics at the Daintree Ice Cream Company just north of Cow Bay.